Australian Geographic: History

+Australian Geographic Society Awards

 The Australian Geographic Society Adventure Award has been awarded since 1987 and is Australia's longest-running award for adventure.
 It is judged on merit and therefore not all of the categories are awarded annually.
 The award ceremony, attended in 2018 by the Duke and Duchess of Sussex, is a celebration of achievement and is not a competition.
-The award is given in two categories – Adventurer of the Year, and Young Adventurer of the Year.
+The award is given in five categories – Lifetime of Adventure, Lifetime of Conservation, Adventurer of the Year, Conservationist of the Year, Spirit of Adventure, Young Adventurer of the Year and Young Conservationist of the Year.